 - Meet the CIT Officer outside if possible and fully explain the crisis and what you would like to happen.

 - Make the CIT Officer(s) aware of anything you know that upsets the person in crisis.

 - Keep all guns out of the home.

-- Be prepared to go to the hospital -- but remember all CIT calls do not necessarily mean a trip to the hospital.
+- Be prepared to go to the hospital.
+Not all CIT calls necessarily mean a trip to the hospital.

-- Get to know your police department.
+- Get to know your Police Department.
 Introduce your family member or friend to the police when they are not in crisis.
-Call your police department and have CIT officer stop by your house when he/she has time or go to the police station when a CIT officer will be there.
+Call your Police Department and have a CIT Officer stop by your house when he/she has time or go to the police station when a CIT Officer will be there.

 - Let your family member know the police are there to help.

-- Educate yourself about your family member's or friend's mental illness by requesting information from the National Alliance on Mental Illness (NAMI) St. Louis' HELPline: (314) 966-4670 or visit their website: www.namistl.org
+- Educate yourself about your family member's or friend's mental illness by requesting information from the National Alliance on Mental Illness St. Louis' Help Line: (314) 966-4670.
+Visit their website at www.namistl.org

 Sergeant Gary Robertson